Case No. 07-CV-2536 PSG (PLAx)

 The Court has entered a judgment approving the Settlement, Attorney Fees and the Plan of Allocation.Back To Top

-If you do nothing, you will not receive any money from this Settlement.
-In addition, unless you exclude yourself, you will not be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Defendants and their Related Parties about the Released Claims in this caseBack To Top
+If you did nothing, you will not receive any money from this Settlement.
+In addition, unless you excluded yourself, you will not be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Defendants and their Related Parties about the Released Claims in this caseBack To Top

 The $95,000,000 Settlement Amount, and any interest it earns, is called the “Settlement Fund.”
 The Settlement Fund, minus all Taxes, costs, fees and expenses (the Net Settlement Fund), will be distributed according to the Plan of Allocation described below to members of the Class who timely submit valid Proofs of Claim that show a Recognized Loss that are approved for payment by the Court (“Authorized Claimants”).
 Class Members who do not timely submit valid Proofs of Claim will not share in the Net Settlement Fund, but will otherwise be bound by the terms of the Settlement and what happens in the Action.
 The Court may approve the Plan of Allocation or modify it without additional notice to the Class.